adikal25/spatial-ai/self-correcting-vlm-qa/README.md

 ## 🔍 How It Works

-### 1. Initial Claude 3.5 Sonnet Query (Ask Stage)
+### 1. Initial Claude Sonnet 4 Query (Ask Stage)

-The system queries **Claude 3.5 Sonnet** with the user's spatial question and image.
-Claude 3.5 Sonnet responds with:
+The system queries **Claude Sonnet 4** with the user's spatial question and image.
+Claude Sonnet 4 responds with:
 - Natural language answer
 - Internal reasoning about spatial relationships
 - Bounding boxes for detected objects (via tool use)